NCMCF Community Impact Grants

 - For accounting purposes, all allocated funds are disbursed upon receipt of documentation of the expenditures.

-- A portion of funds awarded during the Community Impact grant cycle is set aside specifically for programs addressing health for youth under the age of 18 and senior citizens.
+- A portion of funds awarded during the Community Impact grant cycle is set aside specifically for programs addressing health for youth under the age of 18 and senior citizens, as well as broad reaching, community wide health-related programming.

 - Community Impact Grant applications are reviewed once a year.